local-ch/lhs/README.md

 ## Custom setters and getters

-Sometimes it is the case that you want to have your custom getters and setters and convert the data to backend processable format behind the scenes.
-The initializer will now use custom setter if one is defined
+Sometimes it is the case that you want to have your custom getters and setters and convert the data to a processable format behind the scenes.
+The initializer will now use custom setter if one is defined:

 ```ruby
 class Feedback < LHS::Record